sophielansweeper/embedded-workflow-builder-docs/docs/connectors/shopify.md

 ### OAuth 2.0

 Authenticate requests to Shopify using values obtained from the Developer Console.
 Allows for using a single `domain` input instead of entering separate authorization URL's.

+The Shopify component authenticates requests through OAuth 2.0.
+Information on how to generate an OAuth 2.0 app with Shopify can be found [in their documentation](https://shopify.dev/apps/auth/oauth)

+1. Navigate to the **Configuration** section of your created app.
+In the **Allowed redirection URL(s)** enter `https://oauth2.%WHITE_LABEL_BASE_URL%/callback`.

+For information on what **Scopes** you should request, see the [Shopify documentation](https://shopify.dev/api/usage/access-scopes#authenticated-access-scopes).

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).